otcathatsya/otcathatsya.github.io/index.md

 </a> and my current project is about accelerating simulations of spiking nets with realistic synaptic density on alternative hardware, more specifically [Graphcore's IPU](https://www.graphcore.ai/),
 by designing algorithms that can exploit distributed memory and massive parallelism.
 My hope is to publish the code alongside the future paper, so stay tuned!

 Beyond work I am partial to mountains, climbing them, books (I had a goodreads once but got too lazy), travel, languages, politics and games.
 Big music enthusiast and amateur vinyl collector.
 Reckon there's a STEM stereotype hidden in there somewhere.
+Did I mention that I love bubble tea?

 ## This is where I advertise projects